wcjohnson/lightscript-eslint/README.md

 ## Known Issues

+- `no-extra-semi` rule:
+The `no-extra-semi` rule has a bug when iterating over whiteblock code.
+The `recommended` preset automatically disables it.
+Otherwise you will need to disable it yourself in `.eslintrc`.

 Flow:
 > Check out [eslint-plugin-flowtype](https://github.com/gajus/eslint-plugin-flowtype): An `eslint` plugin that makes flow type annotations global variables and marks declarations as used.
 Solves the problem of false positives with `no-undef` and `no-unused-vars`.
 - `no-undef` for global flow types: `ReactElement`, `ReactClass` [#130](https://github.com/babel/babel-eslint/issues/130#issuecomment-111215076)